fuzzblob/YoAudio/README.md

 ### Windows

-At the moment the build process has only ever been tested on Windows with Microsoft Visual Studio 2017.
+At the moment the build process has only ever been tested on Windows with Microsoft Visual Studio 2017 Community Edition.
 Follow these steps to generate a Visual Studio project:

-- extract **SDL2** to `lib/SDL2`
+- extract **SDL2** to `dependencies/SDL2`
-	- make sure to copy include, lib and bin directories
+	- make sure to copy *include*, *lib* and *bin* directories
 - run **cmake**
-	- on Windows simply execute `Windows-GenVisualStudioProject.bat`
+	- on Windows simply execute `m.bat`
 - Open the solution at `build/YoAudio.snl`
 - build by hitting `ctrl + shift + b`
-- to remove the Solution or re-generate it you should first run `Windows-Clean.bat`
+- the output will be built to `bin/Debug` or `bin/Release`
+	- YoAudio.dll for runtime
+	- YoAudio.pdb for debug symbols

 ### Linux & Mac OS

-to be determined (maybe let me know or submit a pull request)
+If you build this project on these platforms, let me know how it went or submit a pull request ;)

 ## Playing a sound <a name="sound"></a>